Xiangyu-Hu/SPHinXsys/README.md

 5. Create and build your own application

-        Create your own application in the cases_user in the source folder simply by copying the entire folder of a similar test case and rename and modify applcation files
+        Create your own application in the cases_user in the source folder simply by copying the entire folder of a similar test case and rename and modify application files

         Re-run the cmake in the build folder
         $ cmake /path/to/sphinxsys/source-code -DCMAKE_BUILD_TYPE=RelWithDebInfo

-        You can make and run your applciation
+        You can make and run your application
         $ cd /path/to/sphinxsys-build/cases_user/your_application_folder
         $ make -j
         $ cd /bin